catenax-ng/tx-portal-assets/developer/Technical Documentation/Dev Process/How to contribute.md

 <br>

-The PR will get reviewed by the repo owners/official committers.
+The PR will get reviewed by the repository owners/official committers.
 As part of the pr review, sonar cloud will run automatically, and unit tests (if configured) will get executed.
 The PR owner is responsible to check the results and fix possible findings.

 <br>